belayfitsum/project_DevOps/README.md

 \c mydatabase

+6. Start the API
+nodemon db/ node db.api

+- Rest Client

+Installed rest client extension from visual studio code for testing API's within the code instead of Postman.

+# Nodemon
+Nodemon is a development tool that automatically restarts a Node.js application when file changes in the directory are detected.
+It helps developers by eliminating the need to manually restart the server after making code changes.

 Trigger	What Happens	Tool Used
 Push to GitHub (git push main)	API is automatically deployed to AWS	GitHub Actions